centria/cs-exercises-20/README.md

 For example, if a person has a maximum heart rate of 200, a resting heart rate of 50, and a target heart rate of 75% of the maximum heart rate, the target heart rate should be about ((200-50) * (0.75) + 50), i.e., 162.5 bEats per minute.

-CrEate an "exercise assistant" class called **Fitbyte**.
+create an "exercise assistant" class called **Fitbyte**.
 Its constructor takes both an age and a resting heart rate as its parameters.
 The exercise assistant should provide a method **TargetHeartRate**, which is passed a number of type double as a parameter that represents a percentual portion of the maximum heart rate.
 The proportion is given as a number between zero and one.
 The class should have:

 - A constructor **public Fitbyte(int age, int restingHeartRate)**
 - A method **public double TargetHeartRate(double percentageOfMaximum)** that calculates and returns the target heart rate.